MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 ## Script parameters
 *(Introduced with version 1710)*
 Adding parameters to a script provides increased flexibility for your work.
+You can include up to 10 parameters.
 The following outlines the Run Scripts feature's current capability with script parameters for; *String*, *Integer* data types.
 Lists of preset values are also available.
 If your script has unsupported data types, you get a warning.

 In the **Create Script** dialog, click **Script Parameters** under **Script**.

 Each of your script's parameters has its own dialog for adding further details and validation.
-If there is a default parameter in the script, it'll be enumerated in the parameter UI and users can set it.
-Configuration Manager won't overwrite the default value since it'll never modify the script directly.
+If there is a default parameter in the script, it will be enumerated in the parameter UI and you can set it.
+Configuration Manager won't overwrite the default value since it will never modify the script directly.
 You can think of this as “pre-populated suggested values” are provided in the UI, but Configuration Manager doesn't provide access to “default” values at run-time.
 This can be worked around by editing the script to have the correct defaults. <!--17694323-->

 >[!IMPORTANT]
 > Parameter values can't contain an apostrophe. </br></br>